AdvUni/gafaspot/doc/config_explanation.md

 `webservice-address: 0.0.0.0:80` *(default value)*
 defines where the web server listens
 ___
+`disable_mlock: false` *(default value)*
+disables the server from executing the mlock syscall. mlock prevents memory from being swapped to disk which increases the security.
+___
 `mailserver: mail.example.com:25`
 specifies the mail server (address and port) gafaspot can use to send e-mails to users.
 This feature is optional, so omit this configuration to disable emailing.
 ___